ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

 #### Spring Data JDBC
-Spring Data JDBC sits closer to the database than Spring Data JPA but uses Spring Data concepts to make it easier for its users than Spring JDBC.
+Spring Data JDBC has less abstractions than Spring Data JPA, but uses Spring Data concepts to make it easier to do CRUD operations than Spring JDBC.

 It sits closer to the database because it does not contain the most part of the Spring Data magic when querying the database.
 Every query is executed directly on the JDBC and there is no lazy loading or caching, so when you query the database, it will return the entire aggregate.